GautamGupta/bb-legacy-plugins/thanks/trunk/readme.txt

 Have at it!
 The plugin wraps its output in a `div` with a class of `thanks-output` - if you want to get into the code to really customize the output, look in `thanks.php` at the `thanks_output()` method.

+= Can I get a list of who said thanks for a post? =

+Yes - in the admin area, there is an option for listing all the "thanks" voters.
+By default the option is set to "no".
+If you want the plugin to list all the people, set that to "yes".

 == Change Log ==

+= Version 0.6 =

+Thanks to feedback and testing from `chandersbs` and `bingsterloot` the plugin was modified to remove the voting link, if you've already voted, and give the option to list out all the users who have said thanks.
+Thanks also to `citizenkeith` for testing v0.9.0.6 compatibility (or rather, lack thereof).

 = Version 0.5 =